edumserrano/dotnet-sdk-extensions/README.md

 * investigate serilog logging test extensions for integration tests
 * explain how to set loglevels for integration tests output https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#configure-logging
   * maybe add it as an extension and use it on where I have similar functionality (HostBuilderExtensions and HttpMockServerBuilderExtensions)
-* explain workaround for nuget debugging with SourceLink when pdb is part of nuget package
 * create an issue on the repo to allow testing https. need to figure out how to configure a cert.
 Look for TODO on the codebase
 * make sure servers are disposed on the tests and demo tests
-* publish code coverage to github action artifact
 * replace the configuration usages as below with the new extension method to inject configuration values that is also based on the below configuration
 ```
 .ConfigureAppConfiguration((context, builder) =>